altomator/ALTO-IIIF/README.md

 The documents must be stored in a "DOCS" folder.
 The images will be generated in a "IMG" folder.
+The metadata will be generated in a "MD" folder.

 ### Tests
-1. Open a command line.
+1. Open a command line terminal.
 2. > filterIMG.sh
-2. > perl traiterURLs.pl illustrations.txt
+2. > perl processURLs.pl illustrations.txt
-3. > perl extractIMG.pl illustrations.txt_URL 200   --
+3. > perl extractIMG.pl illustrations.txt_URL 200   --  minimal size in Ko of the extracted images
 4. > perl extractMD.pl illustrations.txt_URL